Explore Jobs

 Dear Mr. Ioala,

-I want to thank you for allowing me to work with Cogs and Wheels for three months.
-I was quite excited to get the position, I learned a lot, and I’m sorry that it has come to this.
+I want to express my gratitude for the opportunity to work with Cogs and Wheels for the past three months.
+I learned a great deal and am saddened it has come to this.

-If you have questions, please feel free to reach me via email or on my phone.
-Thank you for your understanding, and I have enjoyed working with you.
+Should you have any questions, please feel free to reach me via email or phone.
+Thank you for your understanding, and I appreciated my time here.

 Sincerely,